tobek/laminae/06-ngd.md

     + The Marrow
 - demonym
 	+ Alters
-	+ Grips
+	+ Grips (CEP)
-	+ Knots
+	+ Knots (CEP name)
 	+ Ligands/Ligates
 	+ Mercies
 	+ Pyreans (maybe CGP apeiron, maybe LGD)
 	+ Tides
-- quotes search NGD
+- quotes
-- they sometimes appear to mortals - in what form?
-	+ the house burned down that relieved a burden, etc.
-- doppelganger - you see yourself and are compelled to...
+	- "if you want something, don't ask for nothing. / if you want nothing, don't ask for something." - futureheads (NGD, CGD)
+	- "Should you shield the canyons from the windstorms you would never see the beauty of their carvings." ― Elisabeth Kübler-Ross NGP NGD CGD
+	- "if you want something, don't ask for nothing. / if you want nothing, don't ask for something." - futureheads (NGD, CGD)
+	- "So you must not be frightened if a sadness rises up before you larger than any you have ever seen; if a restiveness, like light and cloudshadows, passes over your hands and over all you do.
+You must think that something is happening with you, that life has not forgotten you.
+Why do you want to shut out of your life any uneasiness, any miseries, or any depressions?
+For after all, you do not know what work these conditions are doing inside you." - rilke - CGP?
+NGD
+- environment
+	+ underwater? mm moss
+	+ floating islands (submerged?)
+	+ surface of water (no, NEC dreams has claim to that)
+	+ graveyard
+	+ very windy?
+	+ space habitat, temple w galaxy backdrop
+	+ trees in clouds of gas giant
+	+ flower kings no ground is known, sunset
+	+ murals?
+	+ stelae?
+- culture
+	- fuck your burn?
+	- somewhat dangerous?
+	- tattooed and weird petitioners?
+	- kinda punk
+	- laughter
 	- TODO example ceremonies
 		+ petitioner listens, you walk, it's beautiful
 		+ solo time, dark night of the soul, it's beautiful
 		+ bring something
 			* burn it
 			* sink it
 			* eulogize it?
 			* memorialize it
 		+ bloodletting, scarification
 		+ like the Midsommar screaming one
 		+ you put a construct on a pedestal and sing its praises and then smash it - graveyard of empty pedestals
 			* maybe higher impact: you're in a makeshift room with the pedestal, and aftewards the walls are let down and you see all the other empty pedestals. and then you smash it?
+- cardinal interaction
+	- they sometimes appear to mortals - in what form?
+		+ the house burned down that relieved a burden, etc.
+	- darkly absurdist?

+info gathering

-- somewhat dangerous?
+- questions
-- tattooed and weird petitioners?
-- kinda punk
+- future research
-- enviro
+- elements
-	+ underwater? mm moss
-	+ floating islands (submerged?)
-	+ surface of water (no, NEC dreams has claim to that)
-	+ graveyard
-	+ very windy?
-	+ space habitat, temple w galaxy backdrop
+	- doppelganger - you see yourself and are compelled to...
 	- everyone missing a sense - why?
 	- bloodletting ceremony, maybe summoning, transformation, intense experience
-- darkly absurdist?
 	- apophatic, describing by what it's not
+	- something where everything is like a play, or all interactions are formulaic - NGD?
+	- glitch? understanding how it breaks
+	- generation ship, they hope to find "the end" - or LED or NED
+	- travelling carnival?
+- notes
 	- author surely discovered something here
+- research notes

 ## Environment